redhat-developer/rhdh-operator/docs/configuration.md

     base64-encoded-content
 ```

-These files can be mounted to the Backstage container as follows:
+These objects can be mounted to the Backstage container as follows:

 ```yaml
 spec: